jasonprogrammer/pdbpp/README.md

   (write-region bp nil "~/.py-breakpoints" 'append)
   )
   ```
+If you're on Windows, you'll probably need to indicate the full path above (e.g. `c:/Users/BobSmith/.py-breakpoints`).

 ## Does this work on Windows?
 Yes, pdb++ and these modifications do work on Windows if you use a console that supports colors (I used [ConEmu](https://conemu.github.io/)).